divvun/libdivvun/README.md

 is changed and the second part remains unchanged.
 In this case we can change the "soaitá" (3.Sg.) to the adverb "kánske".

-As usual, this requires `&SUGGEST` readings for the parts that are two be changed, and one unique error tag for each interpretation, ie.
+As usual, this requires `SUGGEST` readings for the parts that are two be changed, and one unique error tag for each interpretation, ie.
 `&msyn-kánske` for the "Kánske boađán" correction and `&msyn-fin_fin-fin_inf` for the "Soaittán boahtit" correction.